The LLM API Landscape (OpenAI, Anthropic, Google, Meta)

 In traditional software, switching databases is painful but rare.
 In AI engineering, switching models is a weekly necessity.

 The leaderboard changes too fast.
 In Q3 2025, Sonnet 3.5 was the coding leader.
 By November, Claude Opus 4.5 took the crown.
-Two weeks later, GPT-5.2 launched with "Instant" and "Thinking" variants.
+Two weeks later, GPT-5.2 launched.
+By April 2026, GPT-5.5 arrived with "Instant," "Thinking," and "Pro" variants, while Anthropic iterated rapidly through Opus 4.6, 4.7, and 4.8.
 If your codebase is littered with vendor-specific SDK calls, you are structurally unable to take advantage of these shifts.

-The Failure Mode: You are paying premium rates for "Legacy" models (like GPT-4o) while competitors pay less for superior performance using the latest "Hybrid Reasoning" APIs.
+The Failure Mode: You are paying premium rates for "Legacy" models (like GPT-5.2) while competitors pay less for superior performance using the latest frontier APIs.

 2. Core Concepts & Mental Models